Inference Gateway CLI

 infer agent <task> | Autonomous task execution | Background operation, task planning, validation |

-infer config <cmd> | Configuration management | Model, tools, safety, sandbox settings |
+infer config <cmd> | Configuration management | Generic get/set for any config key |

 Chat Interface Features